Steel Eel: Characteristics

 Steel Eel is a steel roller coaster designed and manufactured by D. H. Morgan Manufacturing.
 The general contractor of the roller coaster was Browning Construction.
 The second roller coaster to open at the park, Steel Eel was built in the southeast portion of the park near The Great White and three children's attractions.
 Steel Eel was one of five roller coasters to open at Texas theme parks in 1999.
 To differ from the park's other steel roller coaster, The Great White, Steel Eel was designed to feature many points of air time.
 Steel Eel was the first roller coaster built by D. H. Morgan Manufacturing to utilize tubular steel supports as opposed to the manufacturer's earlier use in steel grid frameworks.

 The roller coaster has a total track length of 3700 ft.
 The initial drop has a 60 degree vertical angle, with the roller coaster exerting 3.5 g-forces to its riders.
-Originally sporting a yellow track and grey support color scheme, Steel Eel was repainted in 2019 to feature purple supports and yellow track.
+Originally sporting a Yellow track and Dark Teal support color scheme, Steel Eel was repainted in 2019 to feature bright Violet supports and a new brighter hue of Yellow on the track.
 Steel Eel operates with two trains.
 Each of the two trains can accommodate 36 passengers, including six cars a train.
-Each car is has three rows with two seats to a single row.
+Each car has three rows with two seats to a single row.
 Each seat features a lap bar restraint.